Ensuring Cargo Security in Mexico

 This article is written by Austin Garcia

-Mexico carriers are not required to carry cargo insurance on behalf of their clients, but brokers, carriers, or 3PL partners should advise clients on this fact.
-Insurance brokers can provide coverage at reasonable rates, which can be carried on books as logistics costs.
+• Cargo Insurance: It’s vital to remember that Mexican carriers are not legally required to carry cargo insurance for their clients.
+Therefore, brokers, carriers, or 3PL partners should always advise clients to secure their own coverage.
+Insurance brokers can provide comprehensive policies at reasonable rates, which can be accounted for as standard logistics costs.

 USA